stablekernel/aqueduct/source/docs/testing/tests.md

 ### Verifying Other Data Not in the Response

 Some requests will trigger changes that are not readily available in the response.
 For example, if a request uploads a file, the response doesn't necessarily tell you that uploading succeeded.
-For that reason, you may want to verify data stores and other resources the application has after issuing a request.
+For that reason, you may want to verify data stores and other services the application has after issuing a request.

 Recall from the test harness at the top of this guide, `Application.start` has the flag `runOnMainIsolate: true`.
 This is a special flag that turns off Aqueduct's multi-isolate behavior and is specifically used for testing.
-When running on the main isolate, the application's request channel and resources are directly available to the test code.
+When running on the main isolate, the application's request channel and services are directly available to the test code.
 This allows you to verify any expected side-effects of a request.
 For example, by executing a query against a database:

 ```dart
 test("Starting an upload creates a pending record in the database", () async {